 – Representative Jan Kessinger (sponsor of HB 2792): Kessinger won reelection to retain his seat.

 Representative Brandt Iden (sponsor of HB 4926): Iden narrowly retained his seat in Michigan’s District 61 by garnering 51.4 percent of the vote to hold off Democratic challenger Alberta Griffin.

 Representative Robert Kosowski (sponsor of HB 4060): Kosowski was unable to run for reelection due to term limits.
 Fellow Democrat Tyrone Carter won by a landslide and replaces him in District 6.

 – Representative Dean Plocher (sponsor of HB 2535): Plocher retained his seat by gaining 59 percent of the vote and holding off his Democratic challenger.

 – Representative Gary Pretlow, A 11144: Pretlow ran unopposed and retained his seat.
 His Senate colleague John Bonacic, sponsor of the sister bill (S07900-C) to Pretlow’s bill, did not seek re-election.

 – Representative David Weprin, AO 5438: Sponsor of a bill that would amend the state constitution to permit sports wagering, Weprin ran unopposed and retained his seat.

 – Representative Clyde Vanel, (sponsor of A10322): Vanel beat his Republican challenger in a landslide, amassing 92 percent of the vote.

-– Senator John Eklund, (sponsor of SB 316): Eklund was not among the senators up for reelection.
+– Senator John Eklund, (sponsor of SB 316): Eklund, proponent of sports betting in Ohio was not among the senators up for reelection.
 His term ends in 2020.

 – Representative Kevin Wallace, (sponsor of HB 3375): Wallace garnered 71 percent of the vote to hold off his Democratic challenger.